nitinkhatri749/MatplotLib/README.md

 # MatplotLib
-Matplotlib is the most popular graphing and data visualization library for Python.
+Matplotlib is the most popular data visualization library for Python.

 # Line Plotting-
 The code seems self explanatory.
 Following steps were followed: